fwmiller/cppip/README.md

 `typedef uint8_t *buf_t`

-### Buffer Pool
+#### Buffer Pool

 From this a buffer pool is created.
-A buffer pool is a contiguous segment of memory that has been divided into a contiguous set of buffers.
-The buffer pool manages allocations from this pool only.
+A buffer pool is a contiguous segment of memory that has been divided into a contiguous set of fixed size buffers.
+It is assumed that buffer pools will be allocated only at initialization and so the buffer pool allows allocations from the pool only.
 No freeing of buffers is supported.

-### Buffer Queue
+#### Buffer Queue

 There is also a buffer queue that manages a set of buffer pointers in a First-In-First-Out queue.